Timvdv/pimatic-zwave-usb/README.md

 ## Device settings in Pimatic
 I suggest using auto-discovery but if you want to add it manually:

+For a thermostat or a window contact sensor its possible to configure a sync timeout.
+This means that in case the z-wave device didnt update his values in this timeframe (configured in minutes) then the device is not synced anymore with pimatic.

 ### thermostat device
 ```
     {